c3d/recorder/README.md

-recorder trace for `foo` to value `1` (enabling tracing for that recorder), sets the recorder trace for `bar` to `0`, and sets all recorders with a name matching regular expression `b[a-z]z.*` to value `3`.
+recorder trace for `foo` to value `1` (enabling tracing for that recorder), sets the recorder trace for `bar` to `0`, and sets all recorders with a name matching regular expression `b[a-z]z.*` to value `3`, for example `boz` and `bbz`.

-Three values for the trace specification have special meaning:
+The following values for the trace specification have special meaning:

-* The `list` and `help` values will print the list of available recorders on `stderr`.
+* The `list` and `help` values will print the list of available recorders on `stdout`.

 * The `all` value will be turned into the catch-all `.*` regular expression.

+* The `share` value can be used to set the file name used for sharing information in real-time between a recorder appplication and an application using that data.

-## Using the RECORDER_TRACES and RECORDER_DUMP environment variables
+## Using the `RECORDER_TRACES` and `RECORDER_DUMP` environment variables

 If your application calls `recorder_dump_on_common_signals` (see below), then traces will be activated or deactivated according to the